1915 - After two years of construction, Tauranga's first power station begins generation. It operates for 83 years

-Trustpower has over 700 full time equivalent employees working throughout New Zealand and three employees in New South Wales.
+Trustpower has over 700 full time equivalent employees working throughout New Zealand.

 - Power: We supply electricity to approximately 270,000 customers nationwide.

 - Irrigation: Our partnerships with Barrhill Chertsey Irrigation and Central Plains Water, will supply up to 50 million cubic metres of water with the potential to irrigate 40,000 hectares.